Generic Name: samarium sm 153 lexidronam (Intravenous route)

 - Wash your hands after using or cleaning the toilet.

-- Wash your clothes and bed linens immediately, if they become soiled with your urine or blood.
-Wash them separately from other clothes.
+- Wash your clothes and bed linens right away if they become soiled with your urine or blood.
+Wash them separately from other clothes or store them for 1 to 2 weeks.

 - If you cut yourself, wash away any spilled blood.

 Samarium Sm 153 lexidronam can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
-If your blood count becomes abnormally low, there are certain precautions you can take to reduce the risk of infection or bleeding, such as:
+If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 - Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.